-Not only personal health information or other medical records can be found in healthcare systems.
-They may also contain valuable financial data.
-If a wrongdoer obtains access to this information, lots of patients, doctors, or the institution itself may have their money stolen.
+Not only personal health information or other medical records can be found in a healthcare system.
+It may also contain valuable financial data.
+If a wrongdoer obtains access to this healthcare data, lots of patients, doctors, or the institution itself may have their money stolen.

-Also, there are some personal data, such as addresses, phone numbers, or e-mails.
+Also, a healthcare system contains some personal data, such as addresses, phone numbers, or e-mails.
 In case it is stolen, these credentials can be used to break into one’s social media profiles.
 This data can be sold for targeted marketing purposes so that a person will constantly receive annoying advertising calls or messages.
 In the worst-case scenario, a person can fall victim to blackmailers, harassers, or persecutors.

 The unsecured network connection or general-access computers also impose a significant risk because they are susceptible to being breached.
-If a business decides to save money on installing a fully-protected web network and secure hardware, they risk losing much more as the result of a data breach.
+If a business decides to save money on installing a fully-protected web network, secure hardware, and high-quality medical devices, they risk losing much more as the result of a data breach.

 People you work with also pose a threat to healthcare data security.
 Surely, the hiring and training process is organized in a way that it should identify all the suspicious people.
 However, you can never be a hundred percent sure that all your colleagues are honest and loyal.
 The ability to access patient data can give your corrupt employees an opportunity to abuse power.
 To prevent this, the system should have different levels of data access and an admin page.

-And another very important risk, which is particularly topical for the healthcare industry, is a waste of time.
+And another very important risk, which is particularly topical for the healthcare industry cyber security, is a waste of time.
 No second should be wasted when it comes to patient treatment, especially in urgent cases.
 The healthcare security measures that you choose to implement to ensure protection from all the threats mentioned above should be carried out automatically, seamlessly, and instantly.
-You employees should be trained to act immediately and decisively, and your healthcare system should be technically sound.
+Your employees should be trained to act immediately and decisively, and your healthcare system should be technically sound.

 What Is Healthcare Data Security?

-Data security is a set of information safety measures including various technical security solutions and employee training.
+Data security is a set of information safety measures including regular risk assessment, employee training, and technical security solutions.

 Prior research and regular risk assessment